-What’s scary is that epilepsy can affect people of all ages, nationalities and races—it can even occur in animals such as dogs, cats, rabbits and mice.
+Epilepsy is a disorder in which nerve cell activity in the brain is disturbed, causing seizures.
+It can affect people of all ages, nationalities and races.
+It can even occur in animals such as dogs, cats, rabbits and mice.

-The danger of epilepsy is that it can cause death.
-The mortality rate among people with epilepsy is two to three times higher, and the risk of sudden death is 24 times greater than that of the general population.
+The biggest danger of epilepsy is that it can cause death.
+The mortality rate among people with epilepsy is two to three times greater than the general population, and the risk of sudden death is 24 times greater.

 Television and movies sometimes present epileptic seizures as people falling on the floor and jerking all over.
-In reality, there are a lot of variations on the theme.
+In reality, a seizure can present in a lot of different ways.